jackmott/FastNoise-SIMD/README.md

 which allow you to switch between SSE2, SSE4, and AVX2 builds by adjusting the #defines at the top.
 The SIMD typedef allows us to abstract the __m128 and __m256 types for each case.
 It should not be too hard to adapt this to AVX512 or other instruction sets, just add a new set of #defines for the instructions in question, and a new typedef for SIMD.
+Please feel free to add other SIMD platforms and pull request!

 FastNoise3d.h / cpp
 -------------------